-The PEHR combines two different architectures of health- related records, EHRs and PHRs, in a unique way.
-Thus, the patient portal is a major instrument for managing the PEHR by the patients and to enable them carrying out their informational self-determination.
+The PEHR combines two different architectures of health-related records, EHRs and PHRs, in a unique way.
+Thus, the patient portal is a major instrument for managing the PEHR by the patients and to enable them to carry out their informational self-determination.
 When implementing the functionalities of the patient portal it was not easy to match the requirements and interests from patients and physicians.
 E.g. on the one hand patients may want to delete documents with stigmatising data from their medical record.
-On the other hand physicians want an entire medical record to be able to treat the patient at best and don’t want information, on which they based their decision for a medical therapy, to get lost.
-This is why physicians may rather download a copy of important documents in their local systems as a proof in forensic issues.
+On the other hand, physicians want an entire medical record to be able to treat the patient at best and don’t want information, on which they based their decision for medical therapy, to get lost.
+This is why physicians may rather download a copy of important documents in their local systems as proof in forensic issues.

 Regarding the usability it is apparent that the consent management is not easy to realise.
 According to the so far received patient feedback, giving the patient an understanding of what he can manage and what consequences this might have is a complex endeavour.
 For this, an application study is currently performed and a research project is assigned to revise the functionalities and the usability of the consent management.
 Furthermore, the processing of the ATNA repository for the patient was difficult due to the volume of entries and the technical content.
 This has to be improved by representing the technical contents in a more comprehensible way.

 Finally, there are additional requirements to develop.
-Patients for example would like to have a schedule in which they can obtain appointments from their healthcare providers automatically and functionalities for a proxy who is able to give assistance in managing his medical record.
-As a security requirement integrating a two-factor authentication for log in is necessary in a productive environment, but in this field a broad infrastructure is still missing.
+Patients, for example, would like to have a schedule in which they can obtain appointments from their healthcare providers automatically and functionalities for a proxy who is able to give assistance in managing his medical record.
+As a security requirement integrating a two-factor authentication for login is necessary for a productive environment, but in this field, a broad infrastructure is still missing.
 This features will be developed in future releases.

 © 2016 European Federation for Medical Informatics (EFMI) and IOS Press.